BackupTheBerlios/kana-no-quiz/README.txt

  ----

- Thanks to our contributors, Kana no quiz is currently translated into English, French, Portuguese of Brazil (by Matheus Villela), Serbian (by Dejan Danilović) and Swedish (by Markus Fellnert).
+ Thanks to our contributors, Kana no quiz is currently translated into English, French, German (by Florian Niemann), Portuguese of Brazil (by Matheus Villela), Russian (by Aleksej
+R. Serdyukov), Serbian (by Dejan Danilović) and Swedish (by Markus Fellnert).
 Feel free to help that list growing up!

  Multiple interfaces